Assessing Classifier Fairness with Collider Bias: Estimating CDE

+Direct causes of $Y$ will be parent nodes of $Y$ in any DAG even when the unobserved common causes are included, i.e. the causal sufficiency is unsatisfied.
+Since $Pa'(Y) = Ca(Y)$ and there is not an unobserved variable in between a direct cause and $Y$, $P(y \mid do(A=a), do(\mathbf{X=x})) = P(y \mid A=a, Ca(Y) = \mathbf{ca})$ can be derived following the same procedure in Theorem~\ref{theo:main}.

+Since other variables apart from $Pa'(Y)$ are not used in reducing $P(y \mid do(A=a), do(\mathbf{X=x}))$, the unobserved common casues between these variables are irrelevant to the deduction and do not affect the above conclusion. \end{proof}

-For example, in Figure~\ref{pic:TheoremEx}(b), $P(y|do(a), do(x_1, x_2, x_3, U_1))= P(y|a, x_1, x_2)$ based on Theorem~\ref{theo:allcauses} where we use $x_i$ for $X_i = x_i$, if $X_1$ and $X_2$ are all direct causes of $Y$.
-All other observed or unobserved antecedent variables of $Y$ are blocked off from $Y$ by $X_1$ and $X_2$, and hence they do not affect the probability of $Y$.
-The unobservable variables can be in the descendant nodes of $Y$ and $A$ too, but they do not affect the discrimination score estimation since they will not be used anyway.
+Corollary~\ref{theo:allcauses} indicates that discrimination detection is sound when the audit agency knows all the direct causes of $Y$ and uses them as the conditioning set when calculating CDE.
+For example, in Figure~\ref{pic:TheoremEx}(b), $P(y \mid do(a), do(x_1, x_2, x_3, U_1))\\=P(y \mid a,x_1,x_2)$ based on Corollary~\ref{theo:allcauses}.
+Unobserved ancestral variables of $Y$ are blocked off from $Y$ by $X_1$ and $X_2$, and they do not affect the probability of $Y$.
+The unobservable variables can be in the descendant nodes of $Y$ too, but they do not affect the CDE estimation since they will not be used anyway.

-We will further explain why direct causes are necessary for Theorem~\ref{theo:allcauses}.
-Let Figure~\ref{pic:TheoremEx}(c) be a true DAG with two unobserved variables $U_1$ and $U_2$, and $X_5$ is not a direct cause of $Y$.
-Since $U_1$ and $U_2$ are unobserved and regulatory authority may have a DAG as Figure~\ref{pic:TheoremEx}(d) where $X_5$ is perceived as a parent of $Y$.
-In this case, $X_5$ is a collider in the true DAG with the unobserved variables, and conditioning on $X_5$ may cause bias.
+We will further explain why direct causes are necessary for Corollary~\ref{theo:allcauses}.
+Let Figure~\ref{pic:TheoremEx}(c) be a true DAG with two unobserved variables $U_1$ and $U_2$. $X_2$ is not a direct cause of $Y$.
+Since $U_1$ and $U_2$ are unobserved, $X_2$ is perceived as a parent of $Y$ in the observed data.
+If $X_2$ is used to estimate CDE, the estimation will be biased since the back door path ($Y, U_1, U_2, X_1, A$) is opened when $X_2$ is conditioned on.
+In this case, $X_1$ is necessary to block the path.
+When both $X_1$ and $X_2$ are included, the CDE estimation is unbiased.
+Sometimes, we need redundancy to prevent such a biased estimation.

-Both Theorems~\ref{theo:main} and~\ref{theo:allcauses} each give a succinct conditional set for direct causal effect estimation.
-In fact, a superset will work as long as the superset contains the parents (or direct causes) and all or some other antecedent nodes of $Y$.
-In a causal DAG, the antecedent nodes are those having direct paths into $Y$.
-Semantically, antecedent nodes represent the direct causes and indirect causes of $Y$.
-We use set $\mathbf{B}$ to represent the antecedent nodes of $Y$.
+Both Theorem~\ref{theo:main} and Corollary~\ref{theo:allcauses} give a succinct conditioning set for CDE estimation.
+In fact, a superset of the direct causes works as long as the superset does not contain descendant nodes of $Y$.
+In a DAG, ancestral nodes represent the direct causes and indirect causes of $Y$.